seveibar/git-collab/README.md

 2. Server returns the client's session id and connection details for a socket connection.

-### Client connecting to another client
+### Client connecting to a session

-1. Local client sends a connection request to the remote client
+1. Local client requests a patch for the session
-2. The remote client sends a patch with all working copy changes to the local client
+2. Remote client sends patch for the session
-3. The two clients enter a collaborative session in which each client can view and edit the same files.
+3. Local client indicates that it has entered the session

 ### Socket Protocol